OpalHunter/quest-1/README.md

 Question Two In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful

+The 5 pillars are useful as it makes it very easy for developers to use, it ensures safety and efficiency.
+The fact that it picks up errors as the contracts are being written is very important.
+It ensures that a contract can never be made and then be found to contain errors and bugs, which can create big problems that may be impossible to correct.
+It makes creating contracts easier and therefore attractive for developers to use.
+It makes it simpler for complete beginners to learn thus encouraging many people to build on Flow using Cadence.